webairOld/bfh.kurs2016/Segues/README.md

 - if the user tappes the cancel button the ViewController gets dismissed
 - if the user tappes the save button, the content of the textview gets added to the store, and the viewcontroller gets dismissed

+## Perform segue
+Remove the segue from the add button and add a segue between the view controllers.

+Implement the ListBuzzwordViewController so that:

+- if user tappes the add button, the segue gets performed programtically

 ## Keywords
 - Storyboard / Segues
 - UIButton / IBAction / IBOutlet